launchdarkly/go-options/README.md

 # LaunchDarkly Options Generator

 The LaunchDarkly Options Generator generates boilerplate code for setting options for a configuration struct using varargs syntax.

-The idea is to start with this:
+You write this:

 ```
 //go:generate go-options -type=config
 type config struct {
-	howMany int `options:",5"`
+	howMany int
 }
 ```

-and be able to write this:
+Then run go generate and you can write this:

 ```
 cfg, err := newConfig(OptionHowMany(100))